epfl-ada/ada-2023-project-team0110/README.md

   8) Animals on Youtube : what animal would be the best youtuber ?
   9) Politics : impact of presidential elections in the US (Trump/Clinton in 2017) on the videos, assessing popularity of candidates thanks to the videos.
   10) Could Youtube remplace school ? : analyze the education/vulgaristation videos, what subject is the most present ?
 Can I become enginer on Youtube ?
 What job can I get from Youtube (backer, cooker)?

+# Milestone 2

+**From Book to Motion Picture**

+## Title :
+What makes a book adaptation a good movie ?

+## Abstract :
+Deciding the Next Book-to-Film Adaptation Filmmakers have long turned to literature for creative inspiration, with iconic films like James Bond and "The Shining" having their roots in books.
+The idea would be to study the common points between the adaptations through history.

+## Research questions :
+* Are there specific genres that lend themselves more easily to cinematic adaptation?
+* Do shorter or longer books result in better movies?
+* Is it more advantageous to adapt a standalone book or an entire series, as was the case with Harry Potter?
+* Do movies based on a books enjoy stronger box office sales?
+* Do movies based on widely-read books also enjoy strong box office sales?
+* What is the ideal time frame between a book's publication and its film adaptation?
+* Should the actors that are playing a role in the movie have a big popularity?
+* Is it possible to predict if a movie adaptation will gain people’s heart?

+## Proposed additional dataset :
+The CMU movie summary corpus dataset contains 42306 movies with informations like release dates, duration, genre and actors.
+The dataset is easily readable by the computers of the team.
+In order to get more informations on the success of the different movies, the IMDb scoring is added to the dataset by using an existing python function.
+Informations on the adapted books (if the movies is an adaptation) are also added with Wikidata thank to the wikiID and the Query Service (that uses SPARQL).
+Here again, the informations like release dates, number of page, genre, author or series belonging are of interest.
+That way, the characteristics of the book can be compared and linked to the one of the movie and its final success.
+Adding all these informations don’t give any issue about the size of the dataset as the first stage has been to remove all the movies that were not coming from a book ( our dataset contains now around 4000 movies).

+## Methods :

+As informations (on box office mainly) on many old movies are missing, the dataset may need to be narrowed down to films before a certain release date.
+Two distinct notebooks will be created to enhance readability : one for the data collection and one for the analysis.

+Many python libraries will be used in order to perform the data collection and analyses :

+Pandas
+Wikimapper
+…

+Different statistical metrics like T-tests, trees, box plot,… will be used  in order to study the data, visualise it and quantify the uncertainty.

+## Proposed timeline :
+17.11.23 : project milestone 2
+24.11.23 : end of that collection and initial organisation 01.12.23 : visualisation of results
+08.11.23 : quantification of error and uncertainty of the results 15.11.23 : end of the code
+22.11.23 : end of website (project milestone 3)

+## Organisation within the team :
+Mainly organized in group of two for each task
+Nils : data collection, data organisation
+Mirco : data collection, Statistical analysis
+Romain : Statistical analysis, website
+Lucas : website, Data visualisation
+Justin : Data visualisation, Data organisation

+## -Questions for TAs (optional) :